codeclimate/codeclimate-rubocop/config/contents/layout/class_structure.md

       # constants are next
       SOME_CONSTANT = 20

-      # afterwards we have public attribute macros
+      # afterwards we have attribute macros
       attr_reader :name

       # followed by other macros (if any)
       validates :name

-      # then we have public delegate macros
-      delegate :to_s, to: :name

       # public class methods are next in line
       def self.some_method